University of Adelaide – Engineering Graduate Project

 The labels are 25mm in height in accordance with the FINAT test so that our peel test results can be directly compared to the FINAT peel adhesion test.
 What we are varying in the trial is the application pressure.
 We are deliberately adjusting the wipes to provide a range of pressures from 0 to 55 kpa.

 These labels have also been shared with UPM Raflatac for comparison with their peel test results.

-Unfortunately, due to Covid-19 pandemic, this project is on hold as member sites are working to Government legislation.
+Unfortunately, due to Covid-19 pandemic, this project was on hold as member sites are working to Government legislation.
 Non-essential staff members work from home and only essential bottling personnel are on site under stringent staff separation and cleaning regimes.
-This trial will recommence Spring 2020.
+This trial has now recommenced Spring 2020.

 The site has been expanded to include OI glass produced for the New Zealand market and we are currently in the process of adding Cospak glass.
 Both the WPA and Sizemeup websites are getting a little facelift to link into social media, such as LinkedIn

 This project will continue.

 Wineworks NZ put their hand up quickly to ask if the Association would present a synopsis of information from our three previous Forums.
 A half-day event was held in the Marlborough Convention Centre in Blenheim on 28 November.
 Industry sponsors were represented by a large screen tv area in the reception hall, running the video presentations from the 2018 Forum and stage banners showing logos.
 With over 130 attendees from across the NZ wine supply chain, it was a great turnout and very well received.